1. Inquiry Form - Please submit this form before beginning the application.

 3. After you complete the application, you will receive an email requesting:

 Copy of most recent financial information (W-2 or Tax Form 1040)

 A recent school photo of the student (or similar)

 4. Two Teacher Recommendations - These forms are to be filled out by your child's current teacher and another faculty member who has worked closely with the student.
 This form will be sent to the email addresses provided on the completed application.

-6. Virtual Interview - There will be a virtual interview with both the applicant and family where a variety of questions will be asked to gauge the applicant's readiness for Covenant Preparatory School and the family's commitment to supporting both the school and the student.
-The interview will be conducted by members of the school administration and teaching faculty once all the documentation has been received.
+8. Interview - There will be an interview with both the applicant and family where a variety of questions will be asked to gauge the applicant's readiness for Covenant Preparatory School and the family's commitment to supporting both the school and the student.
+The interview will be conducted by members of the school administration and teaching faculty at 4pm at the end of the Shadow Day.